comp1010mq/comp1000_to_comp1010_transition_workshops/2 - loops/loops.md

 - Bob (already shook hands with Alice) with
 	1. Charles
 	2. Diane
-- Chales (already shook hands with Alice and Bob) with
+- Charles (already shook hands with Alice and Bob) with
 	1. Diane
 - Diane (already shook hands with everyone)